olliethedumb/tbdateGenerator/README.md

 Simply download tbdateGenerator.exe and tbdate.txt (the program and the quotes), ensure they are saved in the same folder, and every time you run the program you will get a random quote selected from the file.

-At this point you are unable to add new lines to the file, but I'm exploring that possibility.

-Full source code is available to view through the .cpp file, so you don't have to worry about any nefarious malware going on.
+If you want to add new quotes to the file, you'll have to edit the source code (.cpp) to ensure the random number generated can include the new lines.

 Have fun!